 Today, we no longer trust our senses.
 Therefore, we rely on the “better safe than sorry” tactic and throw away perfectly good food just in case.
 But with the CozZo app, we can now realistically predict the food expiry time and put an end to the guessing game and avoidable food binning.

 For the majority of products, manufacturers apply their own expiration date methodology.
-There is still no binding system for food labelling standardisation.
+There is still no binding system for food labeling standardization.
 With loose regulations, manufacturers have a financial incentive to end their product’s lifecycle when it tastes best, so as to shorten the time span between repeat purchases.

-We have come to belive that peak quality is a microbiological safety standard.
+We have come to believe that peak quality is a microbiological safety standard.
 In fact, it is a subjective indicator defined by consumer tastings, shelf life lab testings, and product turnover rates.

-Therefore, except the ‘use by’ label on highly perishable food such as meat, fish eggs and poultry, all other food labelling refers to food quality – freshness, texture, flavour and nutritional value — and not safety.
-It has been found that a yoghurt labelled with ‘best before’ is still good and safe to eat 10 days after that date.
+Therefore, except the ‘use by’ label on highly perishable food such as meat, fish eggs, and poultry, all other food labeling refers to food quality – freshness, texture, flavor and nutritional value — and not safety.
+It has been found that a yogurt labeled with ‘best before’ is still good and safe to eat 10 days after that date.

 The labelling system is aimed at helping consumers understand freshness, but it fails – they think it’s about safety.
 And (consumers) are wasting money and wasting food because of this misunderstanding.